SAMMISolutions/docs/doc_posts/_getting-started/installation-and-setup.md

 type: fullpage
 ---

-This page will walk you through step by step on how to both install, set up SAMMI, and connect it to OBS and your Twitch account to start.
+This page will walk you through step by step on how to both install, set up SAMMI, and connect it to OBS and your Twitch and/or YouTube account to start.

-{% include alert.html text="This assumes you've already gone through the <a href='/download'>Download</a> section and installed all prerequisites, have a .zip package of SAMMI, and have a Twitch account.
+{% include alert.html text="This assumes you've already gone through the <a href='/download'>Download</a> section and installed all prerequisites, have a .zip package of SAMMI, and have a Twitch or YouTube account.
 If you haven't, now is the time to do so!" type="warning" %}

 <!-- {% include alert.html text="You will see a lot of concepts that you might not understand. " type="info" %}  -->